The assessment

 - A designer may need to be confrontational so they aren't bulldozed with design input from others

 These traits may have appeared to be negative at first glance.
-Really, there is value in these traits that provides perspective and contrast compared to other team members or highlights an important skillset based on the job.
+Really, there is value in these traits that provide perspective and contrast compared to other team members or highlight an important skillset based on the job.

 For example, the "chaos-tolerant" trait might be important for a growing small business where employees need to take on new responsibilities or projects suddenly.